ShahanDerkarabetian/Ezard_etal_2010_wrapper/README.md

 # Ezard_etal_2010_wrapper
-Wrapper scripts to execute the species delimitation methods in Ezard et al. (2010) BMC Evol BIol.
+Wrapper scripts to execute the species delimitation method in:

+Ezard TH, Pearson PN, Purvis A (2010) Algorithmic approaches to aid species' delimitation in multidimensional morphospace.
+BMC Evolutionary Biology, 10(1), 175.